 We record our liability for Incentive Fees as we become legally obligated to pay them, based on a hypothetical liquidation at the end of each reporting period.
 Our obligation to pay Incentive Fees with respect to any fiscal quarter is based on a formula that reflects our results over a trailing four-fiscal quarter period ending with the current fiscal quarter.
 We are legally obligated to pay the amount resulting from the formula less any cash payments of Incentive Fees during the prior three quarters.
 The formula's requirement to reduce the Incentive Fees by amounts paid with respect to Incentive Fees in the prior three quarters has caused our Incentive Fees expense to become, and currently is expected to be, concentrated in the fourth quarter of each year.
 Management believes that reflecting Incentive Fees throughout the year, as the related investment income is earned, is an effective measure of our profitability and financial performance that facilitates comparison of current results with historical results and with those of our peers.
 Our "as adjusted" results reflect Incentive Fees based on the formula we utilize for each trailing four-fiscal quarter period, with the formula applied to the current quarter's incremental earnings and without any reduction for Incentive Fees paid during the prior three quarters.
-The resulting amount represents an estimate of each quarter's incremental Incentive Fee that we expect we will become legally obligated to pay at the end of the year.
+The resulting amount represents an upper limit of each quarter's incremental Incentive Fees that we may become legally obligated to pay at the end of the year.
 Prior year amounts are estimated in the same manner.
+These estimates represent upper limits because, in any calendar year, subsequent quarters' investment underperformance could reduce the Incentive Fees payable with respect to prior quarters' operating results.
 Changes in the economic environment, financial markets and other parameters used in determining such estimates could cause actual results to differ and such differences could be material.
-See Note 3 to the financial statements in this prospectus supplement for a more detailed description of the Company's Incentive Fee.
+See Note 3 to the financial statements included elsewhere in this prospectus supplement for a more detailed description of the Company's incentive management fee.